-TS2010
+- TS2010.

-- AC20 dense binder
+- AC20 dense binder,

 - Bitumen emulsion,

 - Hot bitumen,

 - Cold bitumen sealant,

 - Thermoplastic road markings, and

 - Milled in/surface-mounted road studs.

-As the value of the scheme exceeds £350,000, a Site Waste Management Plan (SWMP) will be created for these works.
+As the value of the scheme is less than £350,000, a Site Waste Management Plan (SWMP) is not required for these works.

-The 2.57km scheme involves removal of the surface course and localised areas of base and binder course.
-In total, approx. 2,930 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which is classified as hazardous material containing coal tar.
+The 0.26km scheme involves removal of the surface course and localised areas of base and binder course.
+In total, approx. 513 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which is classified as hazardous material containing coal tar.